Editorial Board

 - Promote high quality in journal outputs

-- Identify topics for commissioned manuscripts
+- Identify topics for Special Issues and commissioned manuscripts

-- Write editorials and other contributions
+- Write editorials and submit other contributions to IJPDS

 Membership